expo/expo/docs/pages/workflow/glossary-of-terms.md

 ### Expo Go

-The iOS and Android app that runs Expo apps.
+The iOS and Android app that runs React Native apps.
 When you want to run your app outside of the Expo Go app and deploy it to the App and/or Play stores, you can build a [Standalone App](#standalone-app).

 ### Expo Install